 There are, of course, a range of other potential causes for your vaginal dryness: it could be due to hormone changes, according to the NHS, or other medications like the pill or antidepressants.
 An underlying health condition could be to blame, or you might not be sufficiently aroused during sex.

-It could also be down to the products you're using: Dr. Vanessa MacKay, a consultant obstetrician and gynaecologist and spokesperson for the Royal College of Obstetricians and Gynaecologists, told Metro, "Women should not use any perfumed soaps, washes or douches in or around their vagina and should also steer clear of moisturisers that aren’t specifically for the vagina."
+It could also be down to the products you're using: Dr. Vanessa MacKay, a consultant obstetrician and gynaecologist and spokesperson for the Royal College of Obstetricians and Gynaecologists, told Metro that people with vaginas “should not use any perfumed soaps, washes or douches in or around their vagina and should also steer clear of moisturisers that aren’t specifically for the vagina."
 It's worth checking with your GP if you're concerned.

 If you do suspect antihistamines are the culprit, panic not: you don't have to choose between debilitating hay fever and vaginal dryness.
 Firstly, you might look to alternate hay fever remedies that don't involve antihistamines.
 Decongestants can help to relieve hay fever symptoms, the NHS says; they're available in various forms, like nasal sprays, tablets, and soluble powders, though many also contain antihistamines.
 (Double check with your doctor or pharmacist if you're on other medications, the NHS warns: taking decongestants alongside antidepressants, for instance, can cause your blood pressure to spike.)
 Your GP might also prescribe steroids or immunotherapy if over the counter solutions don't help.